info@gycaf.org

 Microgrants Funding Focus

-Sustainable Agriculture: smart agriculture to ensure food sustainability.
+Sustainable Agriculture: Smart agriculture to ensure food sustainability.

-Oceans: protecting marine life and mitigating climate catastrophes.
+Oceans: Protecting marine life and mitigating climate catastrophes.

-Capacity Building: empowering youth with entrepreneurship skills.
+Capacity Building: Empowering youth with entrepreneurship skills.

-Green Stewardship: protecting biodiversity and influencing behavioral change.
+Green Stewardship: Protecting biodiversity and influencing behavioral change.

-Technology and Innovation: breakthroughs that solve climate-related problems.
+Technology and Innovation: Breakthroughs that solve climate-related problems.

 Eligibility Criteria